-§ 15-5-10 Disposal of certain real estate
+§ 15-5-10 Disposal of certain real estate after filing of complaint.

 (P.L.
 1956, ch.
 3692, § 1; G.L.
 1956, § 15-5-10; P.L.
 1979, ch.
 373, § 11.)